 Assess & Manage My Health

 Before exploring ways to improve basic health, it is important for you to evaluate your present health and lifestyle.
 University of Texas System “Living Well; Make it a Priority” offers confidential health assessment questionnaire, services and tools that will help you and your loves ones to “Make Living Well a Priority”!
+Learn more about these important resources by watching the below video (:77 sec):

 If you have a chronic condition, you don’t have to manage it alone.
 Now you can find personalized help and support with the UT SELECT Condition Management Program for UT SELECT members.
 Whether you have diabetes, asthma, high blood pressure or another chronic disease, the Condition Management Program available through BCBSTX can help.